-A 25-year-old man presented diffuse abdominal pain, vomiting and left chest pain for a week.
+A 25-year-old man presented diffuse abdominal pain, vomiting and left chest pain since a week.
 He had a history of asthma in childhood.
 He gained 9 kg within a few weeks but reported no fever or diarrhoea.
 Physical examination showed abdominal distension due to ascites and reduced vesicular murmur with dullness in the base of the left chest.
-Laboratory testing revealed moderate eosinophil count, 1.1 × 109/L, and elevated C-reactive protein level, 160 mg/L. Liver function and lipase activity were normal.
+Laboratory testing revealed a moderate hypereosinophilia, 1.1 × 109/L, and elevated C-reactive protein level, 160 mg/L. Liver function and lipase dosage were normal.
 Chest radiography revealed moderate left pleural effusion.

 CT scan of the abdomen (Figure 1) demonstrated a large amount of ascites and a thickened omentum, with normal liver.
 MR enterography showed a normal small bowel and colon as well as ascites and a thickened omentum.